 Step 3: Remove your screen from the frame.
 I used an old screen that was stained with previous ink designs.
 The screen is still in good shape despite the stains.

 Step 4: Using a heat press set to 280, press the Siser EasyWeed HTV on your screen fabric for 20 seconds.
 If you are having trouble getting the design to stick to the screen, you can increase the temperature on your heat press a little bit.
 I've found that it's better to start with less heat and work your way up.
 You want just enough to get the vinyl to release onto your screen but not too hot where it wrinkles!

 Step 6: Screen print, wash, dry and repeat!

 - If you struggle with getting your screen back in the frame, you can iron the HTV on your screen without removing the mesh.
 Watch this video to see how I iron inside the frame.

 - I tried using an iron to attach the HTV to the screen and it didn’t work.
 The HTV started to shrivel and distort on the screen.
 I'm thinking this is because the iron wasn’t covering the entire design evenly.
 The heat press worked so much better.

 - Start on low heat and slowly add more time until the HTV backing easily peels off.
 If your press gets too hot, the HTV backing will wrinkle and it won’t go on the screen evenly.
-I set my heat press to 320 and went in 15 second intervals.
-It took about 4 times before the backing peeled off easily.

 - Peel the painter's tape off slowly.
 I ripped it off like I would with Oracal 651 and it pulled up the design a little.
 After washing the screen, I was able to heat press the design back on without a problem.
 Next time, I’ll go a little slower when I remove the painter's tape!